boothe0/CS386GodotProject/reports/ReportWeek12.md

 ## 2. Retrospective

-Appreciations:
+Appreciations: The report was created and everyone was notified to fill it out.

 Successes:

 Failures: Not a lot of communication this week, as well as commits into the repository

-Barriers:
+Barriers: Scheduling issues and high workloads around this time led to little work being done on the project.

-What we should try next time:
+What we should try next time: Start at the beginning of the week and pace out smaller commits over time.

 ## 3. Next Steps
-Elizabeth:
+Elizabeth: Creating the wall potion script.

 Ethan: Will continue to work on this fast enemy (maybe make it steal coins), and continue with player shield